acang-terpal/geli-test/README.md

   <br>for payment cart

 how to configure
-- make sure workdir on application.properties is right with jar file path
+- make sure workdir on application.properties is set with jar file path
 - change http.port if needed

 how to compile